KongHQ-CX/soap-rest-converter/README.md

 The XSLT Transformation is managed with the [saxon](https://www.saxonica.com/html/welcome/welcome.html) library, which supports XSLT 2.0 and 3.0.
 With XSLT 2.0+ there is a way for applying JSON <-> XML transformation with [fn:json-to-xml](https://www.w3.org/TR/xslt-30/#func-json-to-xml) and [fn:xml-to-json](https://www.w3.org/TR/xslt-30/#func-xml-to-json).
 The saxon library is not included in the Kong Docker image, see [SAXON.md](SAXON.md) for how to integrate saxon with Kong.

-These plugins don't apply to Kong OSS.
-They work for Kong EE and Konnect.
+This plugins doesn't apply to Kong OSS.
+It works for Kong EE and Konnect.

-The plugins handle the **Soap to Rest**  and the **Rest to Soap** conversion:
+The plugin handle the **Soap to Rest**  and the **Rest to Soap** conversion:

 **soap-2-rest**: